yshry/libSGM_LiDAR/README.md

 KITTI 141 dataset evaluated in our paper is available via [XuelianCheng/LidarStereoNet](https://github.com/XuelianCheng/LidarStereoNet/tree/master?tab=readme-ov-file#validation-dataset).

 ## Lisence
-This project is licensed under the MIT License, see the LICENSE.txt file for details.

 This software includes the work below that is distributed under the Apache License 2.0.
 > [libSGM](https://github.com/fixstars/libSGM)
 > Copyright (c) Fixstars Corporation